Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Construction of Augmented MDPs

 By definition, $\tilde{r}_{\rm aug}(\tau_h, a_h)$ is a past reward.
 More importantly, $\traug{h}(\tau_h, a_h)$ zeros out rewards outside the original horizon $H$.
 Meanwhile, between the arrival of two consecutive state observations, the reward only counts once.
 Lastly, the transition probabilities are

 We interpret the transitions as follows.
 When $h \leq H$, the transition is the same as $\mdpaug$.
 When $h > H$, we simply wait for unobserved states and rewards to come.
 As mentioned, actions taken beyond time $H$ are irrelevant.
-We build an equivalence in the expected values of $\mdpaug$ and $\tmdpaug$. \begin{proposition} Let $\mdpaug$ and $\tmdpaug$ be defined as in the previous paragraphs.
+The following proposition asserts an equivalence between the value functions in $\mdpaug$ and $\tmdpaug$. \begin{proposition} Let $\mdpaug$ and $\tmdpaug$ be defined as in the previous paragraphs.
 Then for any initial state $\tau_1$ and any policy $\pi = \{\pi_h\}_{h=1}^{H} \in \pilo$, it holds that

 where in the right-hand side, the policy for steps $H+1$ to $\tilde{H}$ is arbitrary. \end{proposition} The proof is provided in Appendix~\ref{pf:mdp=mdptilde}.
 Proposition~\ref{prop:mdp=mdptilde} implies that learning in $\mdpaug$ until time $H$ is equivalent to that in $\tmdpaug$ for $\tilde{H}$ steps.